opentracing/opentracing-php/README.md

 If no parent is available, then the newly created span is considered to be the root span of the trace.

-Unless you are using asynchronuous code that tracks multiple spans at the same time, such as when using cURL Multi Exec or MySQLi Polling you are better of just using `Tracer::startActiveSpan` everywhere in your application.
+Unless you are using asynchronous code that tracks multiple spans at the same time, such as when using cURL Multi Exec or MySQLi Polling you are better of just using `Tracer::startActiveSpan` everywhere in your application.